Last updated on 21st April 2020

 But in addition to recording, the system also monitors the feeds for any suspicious activity using advanced video and audio analytics.

-It ensures candidate focuses on test screen during the test; there is enough light in the room and checks for suspicious objects in video and background voice activity to red flag the test.
+It ensures the candidate focuses on the test screen during the test; there is enough light in the room and checks for suspicious objects in video and background voice activity to red flag the test.
 It also uses face recognition to do student authentication.

 Advantages are that it eliminates both schedule and location constraints.
 It also doesn't require humans to do the review, and hence it is scalable and is more cost effective.

 Additional checks are available to make online proctored exams secure: